-If you’re an environmentally minded gardener, leave plants that are common winter food sources for birds, like coneflowers.
-Evergreen plants, especially low-lying ones, don’t typically benefit from being cut back, unless they’re diseased.
+If you’re an environmentally conscious gardener, leave plants that are common winter food sources for birds, like coneflowers.
+Evergreen plants, especially low-lying ones, don’t typically benefit from being cut back unless they’re diseased.
 Moss phlox, for example, is an evergreen plant that stays close to the ground, but powdery mildew can be a problem for them.
-A healthy moss phlox can be left alone, while an infected one should be cut back.
+A healthy moss phlox can be left alone, but an infected one should be cut back.

 Short, leafy plants typically need all their leaves to survive the cold, so cutting them back can result in the death of the plant.
 Hostas and heuchera are two prime examples of this.
 However, hosta leaves are often targeted by slugs, and dead hosta leaves can play host for slug eggs.
 If your garden has a serious slug problem, then you may need to cut your hosta back.

 Cutting plants back can be a helpful and necessary gardening technique.
 If you’ve never done it before, then it may take some getting used to.
 It can be intimidating to cut so much off of your plant, but it’s worth it for the healthy new growth you’ll see in spring.

 - These are the 10 best gardening shows to stream right now